exakat/exakat/docs/Rules.rst

 The DateTimeImmutable class is the immutable version of the `Datetime <http://www.php.net/manual/en/class.datetime.php>`_ class.

-While DateTime may be modified 'in situ', DateTimeImmutable cannot be modified.
-Any modication to such an object will return a new and distinct object.
+While DateTime may be modified 'in situ', ``DateTimeImmutable`` cannot be modified.
+Any modification to such an object will return a new and distinct object.
 This avoid interferences that are hard to track.

 .. code-block:: php